Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Single-stage formulation

 As a consequence, a complete solution to the problem $\inf_{x \in \bbr} \psi(x)$ is as follows. \begin{description} \item [{\rm (i)}] If $\frac{\sigma^2}{\mu^2}>\frac{b-c}{h+c}$, then the unique optimal solution is $x = 0$, and the optimal value is $\mu b$. \item [{\rm (ii)}] If $\frac{\sigma^2}{\mu^2}<\frac{b-c}{h+c}$, then the unique optimal solution is $x = \mu + \kappa \sigma (1 - \kappa^2)^{-\frac{1}{2}}$, and the optimal value is $c \mu + \big( (h + c)(b - c) \big)^{\frac{1}{2}} \sigma$. \item [{\rm (iii)}] If $\frac{\sigma^2}{\mu^2}=\frac{b-c}{h+c}$, then all $x \in [0, \mu + \kappa \sigma (1 - \kappa^2)^{-\frac{1}{2}}]$ are optimal, and the optimal value is $\mu b$. \end{description} Furthermore, in all cases $\argmax_{Q\in \cM}\bbe_Q [\Psi(x,D)]$ is nonempty for every $x \in \bbr$.
-Also, the optimal solution set and value of the problem $\inf_{x \in \bbr} \psi(x)$ is identical to that of problem {\rm (\ref{nvc2})}, i.e. optimizing over $x \in \bbr$, as opposed to $x \in \bbr_+$, makes no difference. \end{theorem}
+Also, the optimal solution set and value of the problem $\inf_{x \in \bbr} \psi(x)$ is identical to that of Problem {\rm (\ref{nvc2})}, i.e. optimizing over $x \in \bbr$, as opposed to $x \in \bbr_+$, makes no difference. \end{theorem}

-For use in later proofs, it will also be useful to demonstrate a particular variant of Theorem\ \ref{Scarfold}.
-Suppose that in problem (\ref{nvc2}), we are not forced to select a deterministic constant $x$, but can instead select any distribution $D_1$ for $x$.
+For use in later proofs (e.g., sufficient conditions for strong time consistency in Theorem 4), it will also be useful to demonstrate a particular variant of Theorem\ \ref{Scarfold}.
+Suppose that in Problem (\ref{nvc2}), we are not forced to select a deterministic constant $x$, but can instead select any distribution $D_1$ for $x$.
 Specifically, let us consider the following minimax problem:

 where